Perkedel/CVR_Stuffings/README.md

 NotAKidOnSteam has a helper system that helps you generate pointers for your avatar.
 Although incomplete at the moment, it should suffice for most task.

 To use it, simply download the release `.unitypackage` from this URL **https://github.com/NotAKidOnSteam/AvatarPointerGenerator**.
 Once you have installed it, you will see top menu `Tools/Avatar Pointer Generator`.
 Click it and drag your avatar to this window (or while selecting your Avatar, click `Use Selection`).
 Then `Generate Pointers`.
 You'll have your avatar equipped with typical set of pointers (pre-filled with according types as well) to get you started.

+- Install NAK Avatar Pointer Generator Helper.
+- Open up its tab window from top menu `Tools/Avatar Pointer Generator`
+- Drag your prepared `CVRAvatar` prefab OR GameObject into its only input field.
+OR, you can select your avatar in the scene, then click `Use Selection`.
+- click `Generate Pointers`.
+- Enjoy!
+You can make further adjustment if you'd like to.
+Ensure all pointers sized & placed symetrically at the end.

+#### How to GIF Texture

+*GIF texture* is possible here in CVR thanks to a shader provided by [Poiyomi](https://github.com/poiyomi/PoiyomiToonShader). with `PoiyomiToon`, you have a `SpecialFX` category effect called **`Flipbook`**.
+Due to Unity limitation, GIF files must first be converted with the included tool provided when you installed PoiyomiToon.
+This feature is available for $0 as of v8 series.

+- Ensure PoiyomiToon (either demo or [paid](https://www.patreon.com/poiyomi/posts)) has been installed.
+You should have this shader & Thry included when you have installed it.
+- Insert GIF file into your project.
+Assuming the filename goes like `myGifFile.gif`.
+- Right click GIF file, select `Thry`, `Flipbook`, `Gif 2 TextureArray`.
+You will receive the `TextureArray` of `myGifFile.asset`.
+- Create new Material (Right click somewhere in `Project` tab file area OR `+` icon in the `Project` tab, `Create`, `Material`)
+- Choose the topmost shader selection dropdown just underneath its material filename, to be `.poiyomi/PoiyomiToon`.
+Or search so that you pick `PoiyomiToon`.
+- insert that converted file into the field `Texture Array`.
+You can either drag the file into a tiny little box by the `Texture Array`, OR click the circle with dot, search & pick your file.
+- We are done.
+Insert this material into which `MeshRenderer` GameObject you want to bear this animated *texture*.
+- Enjoy!
+The GIF should play in that GameObject when you `Play` or loaded into CVR.
+You can also make further adjustments as you like.

+> BEWARE: (Patchuri) This feature may bloat your VRAM & others.
+Consider using this sparsely, so you can help prevent yourself & other players from lagging & crash.
+(Perkedel) You also would like to ensure to place safety tags `FlashingColor` & `FlashingLight`, since the albedo now is in motion & changes colors, and hence **may triggers epilepsy seizure on some cases**.

 ### Moar Tutorial